 USA Health Engagement Opportunities

-USA Health provides students who are preparing to enter the medical field an opportunity to observe a member of our staff.
-Observing hospital settings allows students to learn how the hospital functions internally and integrates with the health care system as a whole.
+USA Health provides students who are preparing to enter the medical field the opportunity to observe members of our staff.
+Observing hospital settings allows students to learn how the hospital functions internally and integrates with the healthcare system as a whole.
 Clinical observations are open to those 15 years of age and older.
-Download our clinical observation application for more information, or email Elyse Marley, firstname.lastname@example.org.
+Download our Clinical Observation Application [PDF] for more information.

-USA Health provides students who are considering a career in health care to interview a member of our staff.
+USA Health also provides students the opportunity to interview members of our staff.
 Students can choose to interview a clinician, administrator or other job role they would like to learn more about.
 Clinical interviews are open to those 15 years of age or older.
-Download our clinical interview application for more information, or email Elyse Marley, email@example.com.
+Download our Clinical Observation Application [PDF] for more information.